allure-examples/guide-pytest-parameterization/README.md

 ## Run tests

-The repository provides with automatic scripts that install the virtual environment, necessary packages, and run the tests.
-Run the script correspondind to your operating system.
+The repository provides automatic scripts that install the virtual environment, and necessary packages, and run the tests.
+Run the script that corresponds to your operating system.
 For Linux and MacOS:

 ```
 ./run.sh